Welcome!

-• T.H.E.A.
-(The House of Earth Arts) centers symbiotic Arts and Traditional Ecological Knowledge (TEK) practices for learners of all ages.
-Our Art + Ecology programs are grounded in the understanding of Earth as our primary teacher, guiding participants in the exploration of the Sacred Original Algorithms that shape natural systems.
+T.H.E.A.
+(The House of Earth Arts) centers symbiotic Interdisciplinary Arts and Traditional (Indigenous) Ecological Knowledge (TEK) for learners of all ages.
+Our curriculum is grounded in the understanding of Earth as our primary teacher.
+Participants explore Sacred Original Algorithms that shape natural systems.
+Through experimentation and place-based learning at T.H.E.A. students gain hands-on experiences that flow naturally into the more applied, material-focused work of Earthen Futures studio.

 Rx